CANADA FX DEBT-C$ pulls back from near parity with US$ after ECB

 do "whatever it takes to preserve the euro."

-Instead, he said the ECB will draw up a mechanism in the coming
+measures.
+Instead, he said the ECB will draw up a mechanism in

 "It seems the ECB was caught off guard by the aggressive